 “Goodbye Yellow Brick Road” by Elton John

-Today’s music pick commemorates the 50th anniversary of a 70s classic from one of rock’s true giants.
+This album review celebrates a 70s classic from one of glam rock’s true and most treasured giants.

 Genre: Rock, Pop